Events

 (University of Bamberg)

-Guest lecture in the seminar 'Risky?
-Adventurous Narrative in Historical Change' (Dr. Susanne Schul)
+Guest lecture in the seminar 'Risikoreich?
+Adventurous storytelling in historical change' (Dr. Susanne Schul)

-An adventure is not only experienced, but it is created in a special way by being told about.
-As a narrative, the adventurous is represented in numerous textual forms and discourses, e.g. as a novel or as an adventure sequence in a narrative that follows completely different genre patterns, as well as an adventurous stylization in different medial contexts up to everyday forms of communication that stylize moments of risky experience.
-The seminar examines this diversity of the adventurous as an example and takes Hartmann von Aue's courtly novel "Iwein" as the starting point for this exploration.
+An adventure is not only experienced, but is created in a special way by being told about it.
+As a narrative, the adventurous is represented in numerous textual forms and discourses, e.g. as a novel or as an adventure sequence in a narrative that follows completely different genre patterns, as well as an adventurous stylization in various media contexts and everyday forms of communication that stylize moments of risky experience.
+The seminar explores this diversity of the adventurous by taking Hartmann von Aue's courtly novel "Iwein" as the starting point for this exploration.

-The probation or "âventiure" of the courtly knight is one of the important components of the courtly novel.
+The courtly knight's trial or "âventiure" is one of the most important components of the courtly novel.
 Both the concept and the term used for it were adopted from French at the end of the 12th century and developed into one of the central narrative elements of courtly poetry.
-Adventurous storytelling is always determined by coincidences.
-It fascinates recipients with perilous and unpredictable events, luring and binding them with the expectation of the unexpected.
+Adventurous storytelling is always characterized by coincidences.
+It fascinates recipients with dangerous and unpredictable events, enticing and binding them with the expectation of the unexpected.
 At the same time, it promises to integrate all the coincidences that lurk on the adventure journey into a narrative.
-Adventurous storytelling thus oscillates between contingency and coherence - an apparent contradiction that pervades not only medieval but also modern narratives, making them particularly exciting but also risky.
+Adventurous storytelling thus oscillates between contingency and coherence - an apparent contradiction that pervades not only medieval but also modern narratives and makes them particularly exciting but also risky.

 Marion Darilek